 Consider income-driven repayment plans if you have bad credit and cannot refinance your student loans.
 These plans adjust your monthly payments based on your income and family size.
 This can make repayments more manageable, especially if you’re struggling financially.

-Income-driven repayment plans include options like Income-Based Repayment (IBR), Pay-as-you-earn (PAYE), Revised Pay-as-you-earn (REPAYE), and Income-Contingent Repayment (ICR).
-Each plan has different eligibility requirements and payment calculations, so exploring which one best fits your financial situation is essential.
+Income-driven repayment plans include options like Income-Based Repayment (IBR), Pay-as-you-earn (PAYE), revised pay-as-you-earn (REPAYE), and income-contingent Repayment (ICR).
+Each plan has different eligibility requirements and payment calculations, so it’s essential to explore which one best fits your financial situation.

 Loan Forgiveness Programs